 Carnegie Hall explored China’s vibrant culture in 2009 with Ancient Paths, Modern Voices, a festival that showcased orchestral and traditional Chinese music and dance, as well as exhibitions of Chinese artwork.
 A partnership with the Philharmonic Society of Orange County and the Segerstrom Center for the Artsin Costa Mesa, California, took programming from this festival to the West Coast.
 The partnership continued in 2010–2011 when the Segerstrom Center presented JapanOC in tandem with the JapanNYC festival at Carnegie Hall.
 The two-part JapanNYC marked the emotional return in December of Seiji Ozawa, who also served as the festival’s artistic director, when he conducted the Saito Kinen Orchestra.
 The second part of the festival, in March 2011, was dedicated to the victims of the earthquake and tsunami that ravaged Japan the same month.

 On May 5, 2011, Alan Gilbert and the New York Philharmonic marked the 120th birthday of Carnegie Hall with a star-studded event, featuring Yo-Yo Ma, Emanuel Ax, Gil Shaham, and Audra McDonald.
 The concert kicked off the season-long celebration in 2011‒2012 that explored the vibrant world of music and the arts that flourished in the early years of the Hall.
-Much of the most breathtaking classical music performed throughout the season was composed during this era, from Rimsky-Korsakov’s Scheherazade to works written at the outbreak of World War I. Leading partner museums examined the early days of New York City during this dynamic and turbulent time in American history.
-Valery Gergiev and his Mariinsky Orchestra opened the season by commemorating Tchaikovsky’s appearance at Carnegie Hall’s first Opening Night with the composer’s symphonies one through six and music by Tchaikovsky’s successors; meanwhile, partner organizations examined his influence on other St. Petersburg artists.
+Leading partner museums examined the early days of New York City during this dynamic and turbulent time in American history.
+Valery Gergiev and his Mariinsky Orchestra opened the season by commemorating Tchaikovsky’s appearance at Carnegie Hall’s first Opening Night with the composer’s symphonies one through six and music by Tchaikovsky’s successors.

-During the 2012–2013 season, Carnegie Hall unveils Voices from Latin America, a monthlong, citywide arts festival that celebrates Latin American music, arts, and culture.
-Developed under the guidance of four internationally acclaimed musicians serving as artistic advisors—composer Osvaldo Golijov, conductor Gustavo Dudamel, jazz pianist and composer Chucho Valdés, and singer-songwriter Gilberto Gil—the festival comprises music, dance, film, photography, and art events and exhibitions at Carnegie Hall and partner cultural institutions, with a particular focus on music of Brazil, Cuba, Venezuela, and Mexico.
+During the 2012–2013 season, Carnegie Hall unveiled Voices from Latin America, a monthlong, citywide arts festival that celebrated Latin American music, arts, and culture, with a particular focus on music of Brazil, Cuba, Venezuela, and Mexico.
+The festival was developed under the guidance of four internationally acclaimed musicians serving as artistic advisors—composer Osvaldo Golijov, conductor Gustavo Dudamel, jazz pianist and composer Chucho Valdés, and singer-songwriter Gilberto Gil.

 The Studio Towers Renovation Project, largely made possible by a generous leadership gift from Joan and Sanford I. Weill and The Weill Family Foundation, as well as major funding from New York City and New York State, is scheduled to be completed in 2014.